Zekalos/WADS-Final-Project/README.md

 2. click the friend name and it will show all the chat with the selected friend.
 3. type the message/chat and press [enter] to send the message/chat.

-## Warnings and Agreement
+## Warnings
-Do NOT reveal your Personal Information.
-The leak of personal Information is not our responsibilty.
+if personal Information is leaked, it will be the user own responsibilty because this app has no feature that shows any user personal information.

 ## References